ManojDevelper/Archimedis/src/data/Formulations/fbanner.md

 ---
-Formulationsdescription: We flex science and bring pharmaceutical and nutraceutical products from lab to life.
+Formulationsdescription: We advance pharmaceutical and nutraceutical formulations from lab to life.
 ---